 3. Bursaries will usually only be granted for tuition fees and dyslexia assessments.

 4. Bursaries will be granted only to those who can show they have already applied for any assistance from public funds for which they might qualify.
 Such assistance from public funds is usually available only to UK or EU citizens without a first degree.
 Applications for bursary assistance may be made pending a final decision by a local education authority.

 Applications for a Bursary

 An Application Form is available for completion.
 Once completed, this should be submitted to the Finance department who will then ensure it is considered by the Bursary Committee.

 Students who are advised by an LKC staff member to have a dyslexia assessment, or who have obtained other evidence of dyslexia being diagnosed, may apply for a bursary to cover some or all of the cost involved.
 If approved, the payment is normally made direct to the qualified assessor.
 The same Application Form should be completed.
 It is means tested in the same way, with a maximum sum of £200 being made available.

 There is a small fund available to help full- and part-time students on academic programmes at LKC who are experiencing particular hardship.
 This is known as the ‘Rachel Jenkins Fund’.
 Grants are made (usually no more than £50) and requests should be directed to the Open College Principal or the President.

-There is also a small fund specifically to support students of Global Majority Heritage, particularly those from the Global South.
+There is also a small fund specifically to support students of Global Majority Heritage facing hardship during the course of their studies, particularly those from the Global South.